Biodiversity: Current biodiversity loss

 Rates of decline in biodiversity in the current sixth mass extinction match or exceed rates of loss in the five previous mass extinction events in the fossil record.
 Biodiversity loss is in fact "one of the most critical manifestations of the Anthropocene" (since around the 1950s); the continued decline of biodiversity constitutes "an unprecedented threat" to the continued existence of human civilization.
 The reduction is caused primarily by human impacts, particularly habitat destruction.

 Since the Stone Age, species loss has accelerated above the average basal rate, driven by human activity.
 Estimates of species losses are at a rate 100–10,000 times as fast as is typical in the fossil record.

 Loss of biodiversity results in the loss of natural capital that supplies ecosystem goods and services.
 Species today are being wiped out at a rate 100 to 1,000 times higher than baseline, and the rate of extinctions is increasing.
 This process destroys the resilience and adaptability of life on Earth.

 In 2006, many species were formally classified as rare or endangered or threatened; moreover, scientists have estimated that millions more species are at risk which have not been formally recognized.
 About 40 percent of the 40,177 species assessed using the IUCN Red List criteria are now listed as threatened with extinction—a total of 16,119.
 As of late 2022 9251 species were considered part of the IUCN's critically endangered.

 Numerous scientists and the IPBES Global Assessment Report on Biodiversity and Ecosystem Services assert that human population growth and overconsumption are the primary factors in this decline.
 However, other scientists have criticized this finding and say that loss of habitat caused by "the growth of commodities for export" is the main driver.
 A 2025 study found that human activities are responsible for biodiversity loss across all species and ecosystems.

-Some studies have however pointed out that habitat destruction for the expansion of agriculture and the overexploitation of wildlife are the more significant drivers of contemporary biodiversity loss, not climate change.
+Climate change is an important driver of global biodiversity loss because of its impacts on ecosystems.
+At the same time, biodiversity and climate are closely interconnected, as biodiversity influences the mitigation and adaptation potential of ecosystems.
+For more information on these interactions, see the 'Regulating services' section below.
+Other studies, however, have pointed out that habitat destruction for the expansion of agriculture and the overexploitation of wildlife are the more significant drivers of contemporary biodiversity loss, not climate change.